Missing Person (novel): Plot summary

 Having partially recovered his memory, Guy Roland goes to look for Freddie, who went to live in Polynesia after the war.
 When he arrives in Bora Bora, he learns that Freddie has disappeared, either lost at sea or by choice.
-At the end of the novel he is about to follow the last clue that remains to his past: an address in the Via della Botteghe Obscure in Rome, where Jimmy Pedro Stern is recorded as having lived in the 1930s.
+At the end of the novel he is about to follow the last clue that remains to his past: an address in the Via della Botteghe Oscure in Rome, where Jimmy Pedro Stern is recorded as having lived in the 1930s.